jeremycook123/java11-junit5-archetype/README.md

-# Java 11 + JUnit5 Quickstart Maven Archetype
+# Maven Quickstart Archetype - Java 11 + JUnit5

 ## Summary
 The project is a Maven archetype for Java 11 and JUnit5